ArgonDesign/acov/README.md

 This specifies a 2 by 2 cross with 4 bins in total.

-A group can use the `match_scopes` keyword:

-    group {
-      ...
-    } match_scopes "foo"

-with the same meaning as for records.

-Record statements in groups are slightly constrained.
-They cannot use the `match_scopes` keyword (it wouldn't make sense unless they all had the same value, so you must hoist it up to the group level).
-They also cannot use `cover bits` to specify the expected coverage.
+Record statements in groups are slightly constrained: they cannot use `cover bits` to specify the expected coverage.
 This is because you can hit multiple bins with one record when using `cover bits` and it's a little unclear what a cross between that and another record would mean.

 ### When